rickhenderson/Sevtech-Ages-Server-Help/README.md

 ## Server Installation
 The server will require the Java Development Kit (JDK) so make sure you install it.
 It does not have to be installed first.
-You  may need the Java 8 version specifically.
-Download available at https://www.java.com/en/download/win10.jsp for Windows.
+Download available at https://www.oracle.com/java/technologies/javase-jdk14-downloads.html for Windows.